microverseinc/linters-config/README.md

 # linters-config

+## How to use this repo?

+Each directory contains Stickler's config files specific to one programming language and README file with detailed instructions.
+Follow those instructions in order to set up Stickler in your repo.

+In order to get to know more about linters and Stickler, read the recap below.

 ## Linters

 Linter is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs (soruce: [Wikipedia](https://en.wikipedia.org/wiki/Lint_(software))).